mcd500/arduino-commandliners/README.md

 ## Appendix <a id="Appendix"></a>

-### How to connect Pro Mini with use-serial for upload image <a id="promicro-usb-serial"></a>
+### How to connect Arduino Pro Mini with use-serial for uploading image <a id="promicro-usb-serial"></a>

-I used ftdi usb serial converter cable.
-Any usb serial boards are fine connecting wires in the pictures.
+I used a ftdi usb serial converter cable.
+Any usb serial boards are fine connecting wires as it is in the pictures.

 <img src="imgs/Mini-Pro-connection-1.jpg" height="180"> <img src="imgs/pro-mini-usb-serial-connection-1.jpg" height="180"> <img src="imgs/pro-mini-upload-ok-1.png" height="180">